WELCOME TO THE MAQC SOCIETY

 The objective of the MAQC Society is to communicate, promote, and advance reproducible science principles and quality control for analysis of the massive data generated from the existing and emerging technologies in solving biological, health, and medical problems.
 Thus, the goals of the Society are to (1) advocate and facilitate the development and application of quality control practice and standard analysis protocols of bioinformatics and biostatistics for enhanced reproducibility across multiple experiments, laboratories, and data analysis methods, and (2) advance our understanding and best practices in the analysis of massive data from emerging technologies applied in drug development, clinical application, and safety/risk assessment.

-Due to the international COVID -19 pandemic, the MAQC Society is announcing the postponement of the MAQC Society 2020 Meeting (originally April 8-April 10, 2020) at SAS Institute in Cary, NC.
-The new date is April 28-30, 2021 at the SAS Institute (same location).
-MCBIOS will be planning to meet April 26-28, 2021.
+Due to the international COVID -19 pandemic, the MAQC Society rescheduled the MAQC Society 2020 Meeting at SAS Institute in Cary, NC for April 28-30, 2021 at the SAS Institute (same location).
+A sister organization, MCBIOS, will be planning to meet April 26-28, 2021.

 MAQC SOCIETY AT A GLANCE